openjdk/guide/src/guide/hotspot-development.md

 The appropriate way to print logging output from HotSpot is through the [Unified Logging Framework (JEP 158)](https://openjdk.org/jeps/158).
 It gives you a lot of nice features and enables common command-line options for all logging.

-A basic log message can be output like this.
+A basic log message can be output like this:

 ~~~c++
 log_info(gc, marking)("Mark Stack Usage: " SIZE_FORMAT "M", _mark_stack_usage / M);